Kuroda Kiyotaka: Biography

-As a Satsuma samurai
+Satsuma samurai

-Kuroda was born to a samurai-class family serving the Shimazu daimyō of Kagoshima, Satsuma Domain, in Kyūshū.
+Kuroda was born to a samurai family serving the Shimazu daimyō of the Satsuma Domain, in Kyūshū.

 In 1862, Kuroda was involved in the Namamugi incident, in which Satsuma retainers killed a British national who refused to bow down to the daimyo's procession.
 This led to the Anglo-Satsuma War in 1863, in which Kuroda played an active role.
-Immediately after the war, he went to Edo where he studied gunnery.
+Immediately after the war, he went to Edo where he studied gunnery under Egawa Hidetatsu.

 Returning to Satsuma, Kuroda became an active member of the Satsuma-Chōshū joint effort to overthrow the Tokugawa shogunate.
 Later, as a military leader in the Boshin War, he became famous for sparing the life of Enomoto Takeaki, who had stood against Kuroda's army at the Battle of Hakodate.